rackerlabs/support-how-to/content/how-to/cloud-servers/vhost-and-server-blocks-basics/index.md

 Invalid command 'oops', perhaps misspelled or defined by a module not included in the server configuration
 ```

-The word _oops_ is in the vhost file, and Apache does not know how to interpret it.
+The word *oops* is in the vhost file, and Apache does not know how to interpret it.
 You can use **vim**, **nano**, or another text editor to fix the error.

-### How to restart a web server
+### Restart a web server

 The web server acknowledges the changes made to the vhosts configuration after a restart.
 The current threads can finish before the restart occurs with the *graceful* option.

-To do a graceful restart on Apache, enter the following command:
+To do a graceful restart on Apache, enter one of the following commands:

 ```
 # service httpd graceful
 ```

 or

 ```
 # service apache2 graceful
 ```

-The following are best practices to avoid service interruptions after changing the vhosts configuration.
+The following are best practices to avoid service interruptions after
+changing the vhosts configuration:

-  * Back up the webserver.
+- Back up the webserver.
-  * Do the changes.
+- Make the changes.
-  * Do a graceful restart.
+- Do a graceful restart.
-  * Ensure that the webserver runs without errors.
+- Ensure that the webserver runs without errors.

-It is important to avoid as much downtime as possible in a live environment, which means that after restarting the web server, the checks must be done as quickly as possible.
-To do this, group all the commands in one line.
+It is important to avoid as much downtime as possible in a live environment,
+which means that after restarting the web server, you should perform the checks
+as quickly as possible.
+To do this, group all the commands on one line.

 To do a graceful restart on Apache and check for errors, enter either one of the following commands: